-Catherine Heiner is a doctoral student in the School of Drama at the University of Washington.
+Catherine (Cate) Heiner is a third-year doctoral student in the School of Drama at the University of Washington.
 Her work as a dramaturg has included productions of As You Like It, American Idiot, Self-Defense or Death of Some Salesmen, The Wolves, and the world premier of An Evening with Two Awful Men.
-She has presented research at the Association for Theatre in Higher Education annual conference, the Mid-America Theatre Conference, and the Comparative Drama Conference, and her work has been published in Etudes and Ecumenica.
-She is currently pursuing certification in intimacy design, which she plans to utilize in her research on theories of affect and the relationship between embodied performance and emotional response.
+She has presented research at the Association for Theatre in Higher Education annual conference, the Mid-America Theatre Conference, and the Comparative Drama Conference, and her work has been published in Theatre Journal, Etudes, and Ecumenica.
+Her research interests include theories of affect and the semiotics of theatre, particularly with regards to embodiment and identity in performance.

 - ““A Weak Woman Beat Them”: Constructing Feminine Leadership and Resistance” Panelist, Mid-American Theatre Conference, Chicago, IL.
 8 March 2020